Frederick S. Coolidge

-Frederick Spaulding Coolidge (December 7, 1841 – June 8, 1906) was a U.S. Representative from Massachusetts and the father of United States Senator Marcus Allen Coolidge.
+Frederick Spaulding Coolidge (December 7, 1841 – June 8, 1906) was a U.S. representative from Massachusetts and the father of United States senator Marcus Allen Coolidge.

 Biography

-Born to Charles and Nancy (Spaulding) Coolidge in Westminster, Massachusetts, he was a descendant on his father's side of Thomas Hastings (colonist) who came from the East Anglia region of England to the Massachusetts Bay Colony in 1634.
+Born to Charles and Nancy (Spaulding) Coolidge in Westminster, Massachusetts, he was a descendant on his father's side of Thomas Hastings who came from the East Anglia region of England to the Massachusetts Bay Colony in 1634.
 Coolidge attended the common schools.